eon01/load_testing_locust/README.md

 - Help to determine how many users the application can handle before performance is compromised.
 - Help to determine how much load the hardware can handle before resource utilization limits are exceeded.

-There are many load testing tools like Gatling, JMeter, Locust.
+Gatling, JMeter, Locust are some of the load testing tools.

 In this practice lab, we are going to create a simple REST API and write some load test scenarios.